No makeups for CFP semis if team can't play due to virus - WHIZ News

-If a team is unavailable to play in College Football Playoff semifinals on Dec.
-31 because of COVID-19 issues, the game will be forfeited and the available team will advance to the championship game.
+If a team is unavailable to play in College Football Playoff semifinals on New Year’s Eve because of COVID-19 issues, the game will be forfeited and the available team will advance to the championship.

 With COVID-19 cases spiking across the country due to the omicron variant, the CFP announced Wednesday contingency plans for the semifinals and national championship game, which is scheduled for Jan.
-10 in Indianapolis.
+10 in Indianapolis but could be delayed as much as four days.

-No. 1 Alabama is scheduled to face No. 4 Cincinnati in the Cotton Bowl in one New Year’s Eve semifinal and No. 2 Michigan is set to play No. 3 Georgia in the Orange Bowl in the nightcap of the CFP doubleheader.
+No. 1 Alabama is scheduled to face No. 4 Cincinnati in the Cotton Bowl in one Dec.
+31 semifinal and No. 2 Michigan is set to play No. 3 Georgia in the Orange Bowl in the nightcap of the CFP doubleheader.

+Not long before the CFP announced its contingency plans, Alabama announced offensive coordinator Bill O’Brien and offensive line coach Doug Marrone had tested positive for COVID-19 and were isolating with mild symptoms.

+Also, No. 23 Texas A&M became the first team to drop out of a bowl game, citing COVID-19 issues and season-ending injuries as the reasons it would not have enough available players for the Gator Bowl against No. 20 Wake Forest on Dec.
+31.

 “As we prepare for the Playoff, it’s wise and necessary to put into place additional precautions to protect those who will play and coach the games,” College Football Playoff Executive Director Bill Hancock said in a statement.
 “These policies will better protect our students and staffs while providing clarity in the event worst-case scenarios result.”